 Tonnes of traditional Sri Lankan dishes are gluten-free thanks to rice, rice flour and urid/lentil flour being major culinary staples.
 7 Siri's 'bathmalu' dish—six curries on rice wrapped in a banana leaf—is always a good time, or you can feast upon filled rice flour 'dosa' pancakes or dainty cup-shaped appa.
 You're probably going to want everything, which they're totally prepared for with buffets on offer Friday through Sunday nights and a vegan-only one on Thursdays.

 The Vegan Treatory

 Okay, so it’s not an eatery per se but we’re obsessed with the idea of gluten-free cookies flying towards our doorstep so we had to mention The Vegan Treatory.
 As the name suggests, their main focus is vegan but they’ve done all the gluten-free peeps among us a solid with three exceptional gluten-free flavours: The Classic Choccy Chunk Cookie, The Triple Choccy Chunk Cookie and The White Choccy Macadamia Cookie.
 And these aren’t just any cookies-they’re the full cookie fantasy: thick, chewy and decadent.
 Drooling over your screen?
 Order yours, stat.

 Not full yet?
 Eat your way around Auckland's best vegan restaurants.

-Image credit: East by Wono Kim, Tok Tok, Hemi by Wono Kim, Cafe Hanoi, The Butcher's Son, Giapo, Mister's Real Food, Little Bird Organics and The Unbakery.
+Image credit: The GF Depot and Tokki by Eric Jang, Nanny's Eatery by Wono Kim, BANZIHA, INCA by Wono Kim, The Caker, Cafe Hanoi, Tok Tok, Hemi by Wono Kim, The Butcher's Son, Giapo, Little Bird Organics and The Unbakery.